Book your flight to Rome with Icelandair from USD 491*

 If you like your shopping under one roof then La Rinascente, located close to the Trevi Fountain, is a luxury department store with seven floors of designer wares, plus excellent food options – and there’s even a rooftop bar.
 While you’re here, we recommend checking out the ancient aqueduct in the building’s basement.

-For sublime souvenirs, Eataly is a temple to food and has a huge market space dedicated to local products: cheese, pasta, hams, wine, oils and much more.
+For sublime souvenirs, local food markets are culinary temples, with wide assortments of cheese, pasta, hams, wine, oils and much more.

 A street view of one of the narrow streets in Rome with shops and cafes on them